trawick/edurepo/STATUS.md

 ===================================

 * Import Common Core high school math course definitions
-* Improve user interface for resource browsing and commenting
 * Course needs short form of description
 * Add Spanish version of "I Can" statements (from Sonya), with means of retrieval
 * New Django app: Interface for submitting materials for a LO (moves to repo after review/rework by approver)